phil-blain/CICE-Consortium-About-Us-wiki/Documentation-Workflow-Guidance.md

 ~~~~~~~~~~~~~~~~~~~~~~~

 If you start from a LaTeX (``*.tex``) document you will need to convert this to the RST format that Sphinx
 requires.
-A handy tool to do this is `Pandoc <http://pandoc.org/getting-started.html>`_, which you
+A handy tool to do this is [Pandoc](http://pandoc.org/getting-started.html), which you
 can install quickly and run from the command line.

 Once Pandoc is installed, the basic command line syntax to convert a file is ::